 When applying for a mortgage, lenders must review your financial situation in order to assess your ability to repay.
 Some of the most important qualifications that mortgage lenders need to see in order to approve a borrower for a loan includes steady income, low debt, a high credit score, job stability, and savings for the down payment.

-The most frequent red flag for lenders when it comes to approving a mortgage is a high Debt-to-Income Ratio (DTI).
+The biggest red flag for lenders when it comes to approving a mortgage is a high Debt-to-Income Ratio (DTI).
 The suggested DTI by the Consumer Financial Protection Bureau (CFPB) is a maximum of 43%.
 DTI is measured by dividing your monthly debts by your gross income.
 The lower your DTI is the larger the loan you will be eligible for.
 You can improve your DTI by paying down your debt or increase your income.